UCIDataScienceInitiative/LearningWithPython/NeuralNetworkBasics.md

 <img src="/figures/logistic.png" width="60%">

+*Figure from The Elements of Statistical Learning by Hastie et al*

 ## Feedforward neural network

 With perceptron as a building block, a neural network has multiple layers that have multiple neurons.
 In a feedforward neural network, the connections are strictly from one layer to the next; there are no loops.
 Neural networks with loops are called recurrent neural networks (RNN).